VocalNutria9174/vocalnutria9174.github.io/README.md

-# NOTICE: I will not be updating the site that much during the summer, so yeah.
-But I will keep updating the site as often as I can!!!
-Thanks!!!!!
+# NOTICE: Updates are being added often, so keep checking out this github page for more info!!!
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Welcome to the Epic Site!